 One part of insulating that you’ll definitely want to focus on for a dream workout space is ventilation.
 Whether you install a ceiling fan or some air vents, ventilation is a must for your gym shed.

 We won’t divulge all the details here – check out this great guide and learn how to insulate a shed!

-And keep all that investment and equipment safe by buying a reliable and robust padlock for your gym safe!
+Keep all that investment and equipment safe by buying reliable and robust shed door locks.

-Now we can finally get to the fun part – outfitting your gym with all the workout equipment you need to make it your personal workout heaven!
+Now, we can finally get to the fun part – equipping your personal workout haven with the necessary equipment!

-Other than the basics, like a yoga mat and dumbells, there are lots of options when it comes to workout machines and gym equipment.
-Which pieces and what kinds of equipment you choose are up to you and should depend on the type of exercise you want to be doing.
+Other than the basics, like a mat, there are lots of options when it comes to workout machines and gym equipment.
+Which pieces and what kinds of equipment you choose are up to you.
+Moreover, they should depend on the type of exercise you want to be doing.

 A treadmill is a classic piece of exercise equipment that you’ll find at basically every gym out there.
 Easy and natural to use, a running machine is fantastic for cardiovascular exercise.
 With their adaptable settings, they’re also accessible to all levels of fitness.
 If you want to do cardio in your gym, this is a natural choice.
 You may need a power supply to power this piece of equipment.